Kilcullen

 Kilcullen, formally Kilcullen Bridge, is a small town on the River Liffey in County Kildare, Ireland.
 Its population of 3,815 at the 2022 census made it the 13th largest settlement in County Kildare.
-From 2002 to 2011, it was one of the fastest growing towns in the county, doubling its population from 1,483 to 3,473.
-It is situated primarily in the Barony of Kilcullen (in the Civil Parish of Kilcullen), with a part in the Barony of Naas South (Civil Parish of Carnalway), and subsidiary areas include Logstown, Harristown, Carnalway and Brannockstown, Gilltown, Nicholastown, and Castlemartin.
+From 2002 to 2011, it was one of the fastest-growing towns in the county, doubling its population from 1,483 to 3,473.
+It is situated primarily in the Barony of Kilcullen (in the Civil Parish of Kilcullen), with a part in the Barony of Naas South (Civil Parish of Carnalway).
+Subsidiary areas include Logstown, Harristown, Carnalway, Brannockstown, Gilltown, Nicholastown, and Castlemartin.

 Kilcullen Bridge replaced the original settlement of Kilcullen, now Old Kilcullen, in the centuries following the building of the great bridge at the future site of the town.
 Other local historical features include Dun Ailinne, New Abbey and Castlemartin, for many years the home of media magnate Tony O'Reilly and his wife, horse-breeding shipping heiress Chryss Goulandris, and now owned by US billionaire John Malone.
 In the town's hinterland are a number of stud farms.